YearningFall/Reachy-Reception-ChatBot-Part/README.md

 2. **Sending confirmed text data to Ollama** on a local machine for generating responsive answers.
 3. **Vocalizing responses using Pico TTS**, enabling natural and efficient voice interaction.
 4. **Managing real-time communication** between the robot and the local system through Flask.
+5. **Face detection and recognition** to let the robot detect and recognize between guests and staff.

 ## Key Components